The following checklist has been designed to help your end-of-term grading run smoothly.

 Depending on the type of assignment or “quiz” (exam, test, quiz, or survey), you have several grading and feedback options.
 To learn about these options, please see the Grades and SpeedGrader sections of the Canvas Instructor Guide.

 3.)
 Unmute All Assignments and Quizzes

 Muting in Canvas is when you hide feedback and grades from students.
-If you have used muting throughout the semester, you should double-check see if all of your assignments and quizzes are unmuted.
-Not only will you want to unmute assignments so students can receive your feedback and grade, but you will also want to unmute assignments and quizzes for the total grade that your students see in their Canvas grade summaries so that it match the course grade you enter in Courses InTouch (CIT).
+If you have used muting throughout the semester, you should double-check to see if all of your assignments and quizzes are unmuted.
+Not only will you want to unmute assignments so students can receive your feedback and grade, but you will also want to unmute assignments and quizzes for the total grade that your students see in their Canvas grade summaries so that it matches the course grade you enter in Courses InTouch (CIT).
 If you don’t unmute assignments and quizzes, your students will not see their real total course grade in Canvas, as it will not include their muted assignments.

 For more information about muting, please consult the instructions on how to mute and unmute assignments in the gradebook and in SpeedGrader.
 For instructions on how to hide and unhide the students’ total course grades from their grade summaries, please consult:

 4.)
 Download and Save the Final Version of the Gradebook

 Please see the instructions in the first step.
 It’s a good idea to keep both versions of the gradebook–pre-final grading and post-final grading–for your records.

 5.)
 Upload the Gradebook to Courses InTouch (CIT)